Explore the world's second largest Ethiopian community as you travel from historic U Street to 9th Street on the Little Ethiopia Food Tour!

 What happens if it rains or snows?

-The tours are held rain or shine.
-In the event of inclement weather, the tour will be able to go inside many of the establishments on the tour.
-You will not be outdoors for the entire tour.
-You should still dress appropriately for the day's weather conditions.
+This experience is not weather dependent and will run rain or shine.
+In the event of inclement weather, you will be able to go inside many of the establishments on the tour.
+Please dress appropriately for the day's weather conditions.

-Other Washington DC Experiences:(View all 71 Washington DC experiences)
+Other Washington DC Gift Ideas:(View all 75 Washington DC experiences)

 - All Washington DC Experiences